Dhoraji: History

 Dhoraji was acquired by Kumbhaji II of Gondal State from Junagadh State about the middle of the eighteenth century.
 Bhagwatsinhji, the noble ruler of Gondal State, was born at Dhoraji Darbargadh.
 In the late 19th century, he introduced town planning principles to regularize and monitor the growth of the town and established a town planning department.

 The new neighbourhoods between the railway station and the old town are an example of urban planning during the British India.
 After the arrival of railway in the town, the new town was designed with axial planning, road circles, parks, public amenities, markets and broad avenues.

 Attractions

 Dhoraji Fort was completed in 1755 AD.
 The massive fort wall has several bastions, 4 main gates and 3 smaller gates, known as baris.
 The four main gates are Kathiawadi Darwaja in the East, Porbandar Gate in the West, Halar Gate in the North and Junagadh Gate in the South.

-Next to the temples of Shri Panchnath Mahadev, Rushiwadi Bileshwar Mahadev and Shri Chetaniya Hanuman, Shree Swaminarayan Mandir is also a popular spiritual centre in the old town.
-Murli Manohar Temple located is older than 350 years, bearing various architectural styles like Gujarati ornamental, Rajasthani and Indo-mughal styles.
+Next to the temples of Shri Panchnath Mahadev, Rushiwadi Bileshwar Mahadev and Shri Chetaniya Hanuman, the Shree Swaminarayan Mandir is also a popular spiritual centre in the old town.
+Murli Manohar Temple is older than 350 years, bearing various architectural styles like Gujarati ornamental, Rajasthani and Indo-mughal styles.